meerkat999/ucosports/README.md

 * UCOSPORTS-INVENTORY : Wildfly Swarm
 * UCOSPORTS-WEB : Wildfly Swarm (not necesary Wildfly Swarm server, can be change for other server like Apache or Node.js because only contain the folder webapp)

+#### NOTE:
+UCOSPORTS-DOMAIN is only a jar with the domain (entities, dtos and repositories with spring data jpa).

 ## INSTRUCTIONS

 ### ENVIRONMENT